I have often been accused of having more courage than brains; and reliving these experiences on paper, I find I must bow to an observant public.

 A tear trickled from the corner of my eye as I counted up the population of Deep River . . . on one hand . . . with fingers to spare.

 I did find a listing for the Boy Scouts of America, oddly enough.
 With that in mind, I phoned and arranged for an interview about scouting in Deep River.
-I got a Pulitzer Prize-winning scoop about the town’s negligence in providing the Boy Scouts a place to meet and hold functions.
+I got a Pulitzer Prize-worthy scoop about the town’s negligence in providing the Boy Scouts with a place to meet and hold functions.
 The fellow I spoke with had been the scout leader for the last 35 years, but didn’t have a whole lot to do, since no one had joined his scout troop . . . ever.

 It was my considered opinion that if a meeting place had been erected, he would have moved in there; lock, stock and torn tee shirt.
 Anything to escape the rabbit hutch he was presently inhabiting, along with six dogs and twelve cats, which, if the fragrance filling the house was any indication, he never let outside.
 And the noise!
 The dogs tore at the cats and the cats scratched at the dogs until it was no longer possible to determine which was which, unless you judged by height and amount of blood.